Yuelioi/docs-v3/Ue/blueprint/zh/Render Grid Job/Get Is Using Custom Resolution.md

 ---
-display_name: Get Is Using Custom Resolution
+title: Get Is Using Custom Resolution
 order: 11
 ---
 ## Navigation